Foreign Exchange Regulations

 • Have dispute resolution procedures

 Authorisations we hold

-The Australian Securities and Investments Commission (ASIC) have issued Direct FX with an Australian Financial Services Licence (AFSL No. 291471).
+Direct FX holds an Australian Securities and Investments Commission (ASIC) issued Australian Financial Services Licence (AFSL No. 291471).
 Our AFSL authorises us to provide financial product advice and deal in a financial product.
 It also sets out financial requirements we must meet.

 External audits we are subject to

 Direct FX financial statements are audited annually by PricewaterhouseCoopers.